christian-konrad/chronicle-db-on-raft-thesis/src/03a_background_replication.md

 ### Summary

 In this chapter, we have shown that replication always involves tradeoffs.
 There are several theorems that state that you cannot have consistency at the same time with full availability and low latency.
 Several important consistency models have been discussed, including their tradeoffs and limitations.
 It was shown that the limitations strongly depend on the use cases of the replicated data store.
 Finally, relevant replication protocols were discussed with respect to these consistency models, both from a theoretical and practical point of view.
-We presented protocols that are heavily used in production systems such as Paxos, CRDTs, blockchain consensus protocols or Viewstamped Replication, as well as historic protocols such as ROWA and primary-copy that are only in expectional use as of today.
+We presented protocols that are heavily used in production systems such as Paxos, CRDTs, blockchain consensus protocols or Viewstamped Replication, as well as historic protocols such as ROWA and primary-copy.

 In the next chapter, we will take a closer look at one specific protocol for replicating state machines with strong consistency that yields interesting properties for our work: the Raft consensus protocol.